Ashok0/TombRaider123VR/README.md

 the stock finite-dome stereo.
 See "Sky at infinity" below.

-First person is confirmed working in the headset on TR1: the camera rides Lara's animated head rather than the chase camera.
-It is off by default (`FirstPerson=1` turns it on), her head is still drawn, and her animations move your head for you.
+First person is confirmed working in the headset on TR1: the camera rides Lara's animated head rather than the chase camera, with her head, face, sunglasses and braid hidden and the rest of her body still drawn.
+It is off by default (`FirstPerson=1` turns it on), and her animations move your head for you.
 See "First person" below.

 Supported builds: